 2011 Niner SIR 9 Review

 My first bike was a fully rigid 2003 Giant Boulder.
-After much deliberation in shopping for a new bike, I chose a Niner Bikes SIR 9 because it can be configured as either single speed or geared, it has 29 inch wheels, and it is a lightweight steel frame.
-The aforementioned characteristics make it a great fit for riding on trails in Virginia.
-My LBS put my bike together using a mix of components they had around the shop so it may not be a typical Niner build.
+After much deliberation in shopping for a new bike, I chose a Niner Bikes SIR 9 because it can be configured as either single speed or geared, it has 29 inch wheels, and it has a lightweight steel frame.
+I bought it in Virginia, where the single speed characteristic worked okay but some of the mountain slopes were too steep and too long.
+I live in Iowa now and it feels like the perfect perfect bike for this area's rolling hills.
+My LBS in Virginia put the bike together using a mix of components they had around the shop so it is not a standard Niner build.

 I am huge fan of the single speed configuration because it is helping me become more aggressive on hills.
 Specifically, I now spend my mental energy on pedaling hard rather than shifting gears.
 I have a 32T crankset and 20T rear cog and, so far, this gearing is working really well.
 The gearing is conservative enough for me to be able to climb the hills on my favorite trails while at the same time giving me enough power on less aggressive terrain.